-(This measure has not been amended since it was reported to the House on April 25, 2016.
-The summary of that version is repeated here.)
+(This measure has not been amended since it was introduced.
+The summary has been expanded because action occurred on the measure.)

 Scholarships for Opportunity and Results Reauthorization Act or the SOAR Reauthorization Act

 (Sec.
 2) This bill repeals the D.C.
 Opportunity Scholarship Program School Certification Requirements Act, as contained in the Consolidated Appropriations Act, 2016.